outside-docs/career-ladder/engineer1.md

 - Designs functions, avoiding duplication across codebases and interface-breaking changes based on an understanding of the overall architecture

 ## Technical Contributions
-- Writes readable code while learning & following best practices of the team
+- Writes readable code while learning and following best practices of the team
 - Maintains or improves test coverage
 - Writes code reviews, provides feedback and asks questions when applicable
 - Updates documentation when applicable